 A series of free workshops designed to help musicians and technologists collaborate were offered by CU Boulder’s ATLAS Institute during the spring semester.

 Held weekly, the Music Technology Workshop Series was designed to connect those interested in music technology with faculty and students from ATLAS, CMCI and the College of Music, said Torin Hopkins, the workshop coordinator and an ATLAS PhD student who researches music interaction and music technology in Professor Ellen Yi -Luen Do's ACME Lab.

 “The workshops provide a space where ideas are born, alliances are made, where performances get inspired and people discover what they can really do," he said.
 "Through these workshops, we hope to empower the next generation to forge alliances between performers and technologists."

 Hopkins, Seltzer and Pascente previously collaborated to create Jam Station in Do's Music Technology and Wellness class.
-Jam Station promotes musical improvisation also known as "jamming," among those who have difficulties learning to play instruments.
-The project is now being displayed at Maker Made 2020 at Boulder Library’s Canyon Gallery, and the work has been submitted for academic conferences and maker fairs.
+Jam Station is a collection of homemade instruments that encourage musical improvisation among non-musicians.
+The project was displayed at Maker Made 2020 at Boulder Library’s Canyon Gallery, and the work has been submitted for academic conferences and maker fairs.